ThuGie/ai-voice-assistant/README.md

    - "Share my window" - Allows the AI to see a specific window
    - "Remember this conversation" - Explicitly saves the current conversation for future reference

+## Command Interface

+In addition to voice commands, you can use text commands prefixed with `!` during your conversation:

+- `!exit` or `!quit` - Exit the assistant
+- `!voice [name]` - Change voice or list available voices
+- `!model [name]` - Change AI model or list available models
+- `!screenshot` - Take and analyze a screenshot
+- `!webcam` - Capture and analyze from webcam
+- `!memory` - Conversation memory management
+- `!memory list` - List recent conversations
+- `!memory switch <id>` - Switch to a different conversation
+- `!memory new [title]` - Create a new conversation
+- `!help` - Show help information

 ## Voice Model Selection

 MeloTTS comes with several voice models.
 You can select your preferred voice by: